juneate/74HC595-arduino-multiple-shift-register-chips/README.md

 A byte can be as low as 0 and as high as 255 in decimal (which is `11111111` in binary).

-The digits in a byte translate to decimal by adding the number in the column heading for each of the bits in the byte that are turned on (set to 1), for example:
+The digits in a byte translate to decimal by adding the number in the column heading for each of the bits in the byte that are turned on (set to 1).
+For example, take the 8-bit binary number `10110110`:

 | 128  | 64   | 32   | 16   | 8    | 4    | 2    | 1    |
 |:----:|:----:|:----:|:----:|:----:|:----:|:----:|:----:|